syncfusion-content/xamarin-docs/Xamarin/Popup/getting-started.md

 ## NuGet configuration

-To install the required NuGet for the SfPopupLayout control in the application, configure the NuGet packages of the Syncfusion components.
+To install the required NuGet for the Xamarin Popup (SfPopupLayout) control in the application, configure the [NuGet packages](https://help.syncfusion.com/xamarin/visual-studio-integration/nuget-packages) of the Syncfusion components.

 Refer to the following KB to configure the NuGet package of the Syncfusion components:

 [How to configure package source and install Syncfusion NuGet packages in an existing project?](https://www.syncfusion.com/kb/7441/how-to-configure-package-source-and-install-syncfusion-nuget-packages-in-an-existing-project)

-The following NuGet package should be installed to use the SfPopupLayout control in the application.
+The following NuGet package should be installed to use the Xamarin Popup (SfPopupLayout) control in the application.

 <table>
 <tr>